Ghana’s power abundance turns to burden as energy debts mount

 The two sides haven’t reached an agreement, according Elikplim Apetorgbor, chief executive officer of the power chamber.

+The country’s dollar bonds made returns of 2.9% for investors this quarter, compared with 4.4% in emerging markets, according to Bloomberg Barclays indexes.

-The potential constraints on the country’s creditworthiness make it imperative that the government attends to the debt problem in the power industry urgently, according to Gregory Smith, a fixed income strategist at M&G Ltd. in London.
+The potential constraints on Ghana’s creditworthiness make it imperative that the government attends to the debt problem in the power industry urgently, according to Gregory Smith, a fixed income strategist at M&G Ltd. in London.

 “Responding to the immediate threat of the pandemic became essential,” Smith said.
 “Once the pandemic is beaten the focus and finances should shift back to ensuring the financial viability of the electricity sector.”